This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 It’s tempting to apply one notification setting to all your calendars, but resist the urge!
 I find that I am much less likely to ignore notifications when I know everything I have allowed to come through is important.

 For example, I use my red “Events” calendar for special or non-recurring events that require leaving my house and often involve other people.
 I classify these as cannot miss events.
 Likewise, I set notifications for this calendar to remind me one day before, and 30 minutes before the event time.
-I also do the same for “Birthdays” and “John.”
+I also do the same for “Birthdays” and “Workout.”

 My “Remember” calendar is my place to add in small tasks that I need to remember just for myself.
 Such as paying bills by the due dates and taking out the trash on pickup day.
 I set notifications to alert 20 minutes prior because most of these tasks are time sensitive.